Access Free New Mexico State Records (Search Anyone in NM)

 Source: Census Bureau

 If someone needs a copy of a death or birth certificate due to a lifestyle change or misplacing it, they can purchase one through the state’s Bureau of Vital Records.
 However, only immediate family members like spouses, siblings, parents, and grandparents can request these records.
-They can be retrieved in-person, by phone, online, or by mail:

 • In-person- People can stop by the Santa Fe branch at this address: